 You can also report a rental housing issue by downloading the City of Manhattan Report It! app.
 Report code violations, potholes, park and trail maintenance issues, and much more on the app or on our website.

-Code Services currently does a number of exterior inspections of homes in Manhattan each year.
+Risk Reduction currently does a number of exterior inspections of homes in Manhattan each year.
 These inspections are done from public rights of way, sidewalks, alleys and other areas that are open for general public access.
 Property nuisances such as weeds, parking, fences, trash/debris, inoperable vehicles and outdoor storage are also evaluated during exterior inspections.